kszenes/MementoChem/README.md

 - Psi4
 - MRCC

-If you enconter any issue or have a feature request, please let me know.
+If you encounter any issues or have a feature request, please let me know.

 ## Alternative Utilities